Layering Skincare: The Ultimate How-To

 The layering of skincare products may seem like a relatively new thing, but Asian women have been doing it for ages.
 In fact, we can thank K-Beauty in general for this practice, though it isn't limited to Korean beauty.
 In short, the intention of layering skincare in a specific order is to maximize the benefits of each product.

-The following guidelines are based on the properties of Nuria Beauty products as well as the collective wisdom of our founder and women around the world.
-Remember that there really is no right way to layer skincare and that experimentation will be your best teacher.
+Applying your skin care in layers is simplified by following a few basic principles, and you can then tailor your routine based on your skin needs at any given moment.
+The following guidelines are based on the properties of Nuria products as well as the collective wisdom of our founder and women around the world.
+Remember that there really is no right way to layer skincare and that experimentation will be your best teacher!

-In addition, despite what some skincare brands might say, you do not have to use items from only one brand in order to layer successfully.
+In addition, you don't have to use items from only one brand in order to layer successfully.
 It's perfectly okay to mix and match products across collections within any given brand as well as use products from different brands.
+Make sure you have fun!

 The Ideal Layering Order